kevinolega/callcentertrainingtips/6wel/bonus/words-numbers.md

 I'm happy that the simple activity that I used to improve my life is now a source of income.

+I know that more experienced writers earn more money.

 I did not continue working as a professional writer at this point.

 I worked a more stressful job as a virtual assistant and eventually worked as a project manager.